SiliconLabs/wiseconnect/examples/snippets/ble/ble_ae_central/readme.md

 Follow the steps as mentioned for the successful execution of the application:

-1. Configure the remote BLE device in peripheral mode, where add the complete local name record,  Enable the scan response data, and connectable options to the advertising data.
+1. Configure the remote BLE device in peripheral mode, add the complete local name record, enable the scan response data, and connectable options to the advertising data.
 And keep it in the advertising mode.
-Ensure that the specified the remote device name in the RSI_REMOTE_DEVICE_NAME macro is proper.
+Ensure that the specified remote device name in the RSI_REMOTE_DEVICE_NAME macro is proper.

       ![](resources/readme/centraladvertiser.png)